Rules & Regulations

 FINAL COUNTDOWN

 The FINAL COUNTDOWN is a live audition experience on stage!
 All participating dancers will be assigned an audition number.
-One ADC choreographer will teach a short jazz or contemporary combination to the group of auditioning dancers.
+One ADC choreographer will teach a short combination to the group of auditioning dancers.
 The judges will begin the elimination process until we are left with the top 5 dancers on stage.
 The dancers are divided into two age brackets for the FINAL COUNTDOWN; 12 & younger, 13 & older.
 Dancers must enter based on age the day of competition.
 Audition numbers can be purchased at the registration table.
 Top 3 Final Countdown winners will receive an item from the ADC merchandise store.
 Final countdown winner will receive CASH prize!

 ADC NATIONAL RULES